cyrusn/notebook-searcher/exampleSite/content/slide/remarkjs.md

 ]
 ]

 ---

 class: center

-# This is normal image
+# This is a normal image

 But the image is too .text-danger[**big**]
 ![image][@2]

 ---

 class: center

 # `img-100` class to set max width to 100%

 .img-100[![image][@2]]

 ---

 class: center

 # `img-75` class to set max width to 75%

 .img-75[![image][@2]]

 ---

-# Also available on ...
+# Also available ...

 - `img-50`
 - `img-25`

 ---

 class: center

-# `overflow` can make the image overflow
+# `scroll` to enable scrolling for long content

-Use together with `.img-100` and `h-75` can produce a nice overflowed image
+Use together with `.img-100` and `h-75` to produce a nice overflowed image

-.img-100.overflow.h-75[
+.img-100.h-75.scroll[
 ![image][@2]
 ]

 ---

 # Blockquote

 .blockquote-primary[